 Maybe one of the most common diaper issues happens when, sometimes for no clear reason, the diaper just won’t hold all of Baby‘s poop.
 Between the smell and the mess, no one wants to deal with these if they can help it.
 To try to avoid them, make sure diaper changes happen as often as pooping does, and take a little extra care to be sure the diaper is facing the right way, that all of the tabs are straight and secure, and that none of the corners are folded the wrong way.

 Babies occasionally give a well-meaning diaper-changer a faceful of baby-pee now and then, though it can be especially messy with little boys.
 Part of this has to do with the shock to his system when his private parts feel that rush of cold air.
 There are a few ways to try to lessen that shock.
-First, give Baby a minute after her bowel movement before going in for a diaper change – she might just empty her bladder before you’re even in range.
-Second, when you do remove her diaper, either don’t take it all the way off right away – so that the front of it can catch any surprise pee-attacks before you go for the clean diaper – or use a washcloth, wipe, burp-cloth or a couple of paper towels as a shield held up between you and her pee.
-Finally, you could also keep the room where you’re changing her warm, so the temperature change from inside the diaper to outside isn’t too much of a shock.
+First, give Baby a minute after his bowel movement before going in for a diaper change – he might just empty his bladder before you’re even in range.
+Second, when you do remove his diaper, either don’t take it all the way off right away – so that the front of it can catch any surprise pee-attacks before you go for the clean diaper – or use a washcloth, wipe, burp-cloth or a couple of paper towels as a shield held up between you and his pee.
+Finally, you could also keep the room where you’re changing him warm, so the temperature change from inside the diaper to outside isn’t too much of a shock.